NVIDIA/TensorRT/plugin/proposalPlugin/README.md

 Predicted bounding box offsets. `deltas` has shape `[N, A x 4, H, W]` where `N` is the batch size, `A` is the number anchor boxes per pixel on the feature map, `H` is the height of feature map, and `W` is the width of feature map.
 The second dimension is `A x 4` because each anchor box or bounding box consists of four parameters.

-The `proposalPlugin` generates the following two outputs:
+The `proposalPlugin` generates the following output:

 `rois`
 Coordinates of region of interest bounding boxes on the original input image. `rois` has shape `[N, B, 4, 1]`, where `N` is the batch size, `B` is the maximum number of region of interest bounding boxes, and `4` represents and region of interest bounding box coordinates `[y_1, x_1, y_2, x_2]`.
 Here, `x_1` and `y_1` are the coordinates of bounding box at the top-left corner, and `x_2` and `y_2` are the coordinates of bounding box at the bottom-right corner.
 The four coordinates are normalized to the range of (0, 1).